DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 They drifted closer to the seam where old stones met new bolts.
 The service alley to their left exhaled a steady HVAC breath: fans, belts, a compressor that had chosen persistence over dignity.

 Milo angled the clipboard.
-“We’ve got a sink here—look.”
+“We’ve got a sink here - look.”
 He tapped the spot where rain always chose to remember itself.
 “When it floods, it probably curls weird around the grate.”

 Jason knelt, eyes tracing the faint scallop in the asphalt, the way water remembers routes long after the city forgets them.
 He eased the map edge to meet the curb, as if aligning two halves of a torn photo.